Visit Sepilok Orangutan Rehabilitation Centre and it’s nearby attractions Now!Close

 Proboscis monkey gets its name from its large and fleshy nose.
 In addition, they have reddish-brown fur on their back and shoulders, which ends at midsection.
 Proboscis Monkey only found in Borneo.
 Besides that, they are excellent swimmers!
-But swim only when necessary and for pleasure.
-If you’re lucky, you might able to spot Silverleaf Monkeys and hornbills at the viewing platform.
-A trip to Labuk Bay will definitely leave you the most exhilarating and unforgettable experience.
+But, they swim only when necessary and for pleasure.
+Moreover, if you’re lucky, you might able to spot Silvered Leaf Monkeys and hornbills at the viewing platform.
+In short, a trip to Labuk Bay will definitely leave you the most exhilarating and unforgettable experience.
 Above all, to visit Labuk Bay, you may go to our link here : Labuk Bay Proboscis Monkey Sanctuary

 >> More Info